 History and Politics

-History and Politics at Cambridge is an exciting new Honours degree which will run for the first time in October 2017.
-It offers subjects from our highly-regarded History and Politics and International Relations courses, together with bespoke papers which will allow students to explore the space between the two disciplines.
+History and Politics at Cambridge is an exciting Honours degree which offers subjects from our highly-regarded History and Politics and International Relations courses, together with bespoke papers which will allow students to explore the space between the two disciplines.

-Students will develop skills in analysing the operation of power and politics across histories, institutions, and societies around the world.
-Students will also be able to build strengths in understanding the nature of evidence, methodology, and approaches in both History and Politics.
-They will be able to choose from a wide range of topics in British, European, American and World history and politics.
+Students will develop skills in analysing the operation of power across institutions and societies around the world, and explore how different forms of evidence can be used to understand the past and the present.
+They will be able to choose from a wide range of topics in British, European, US and World history, the history of political thought, international relations, and comparative politics.

 Cambridge is uniquely placed to teach History and Politics and International Relations together.
 Both Faculties are widely regarded as world-leading.
 The History Faculty is one of the largest in the United Kingdom and is consistently ranked as the best in research and teaching assessments.
 It has internationally recognised experts in all relevant fields of study.
 The Department of Politics and International Studies (POLIS) is a medium-sized department with about 30 academics with a huge range of specialisms.
 It has particular research strengths in international politics, international history and international law, comparative politics and political thought.